How to Avoid Hydrogen Embrittlement in Steel

 Hydrogen is one promising solution.
 Handling hydrogen safely and reliably, from generation to end use, is the key to reaching its fullest potential as a zero-emission fuel source in a wide variety of applications.

 However, containing and transferring hydrogen presents some unique challenges.
 Hydrogen is the first element in the periodic table, consisting of a single positively charged proton and a single negatively charged electron.
-It is the lightest and among the smallest of atoms.
+It is the lightest and among the smallest atoms.
 In the developing hydrogen economy, hydrogen will need to be handled in liquid form and gaseous form.
 Hydrogen liquifies at −252.9°C (−423°F) and is about 140 times denser as a liquid compared to the gaseous form.
-Transporting and storing H2 as a liquid is more efficient, but at its point of use, H2 is a gas.
+Transporting and storing hydrogen as a liquid is more efficient, but at its point of use, hydrogen is a gas.
 As a result, two phenomena can impact metals used in hydrogen systems.

 - Low-temperature embrittlement: As temperature decreases, metals lose some ductility.